GerardWassink/linux_goodies/README.md

 ### lancheck
-Purpose: scan a class C network for active IP addresses Range to be scanned can be specified in two numeric parameters of which the first one must be greater than or equal to the second.
+Purpose: scan a class C network for active IP addresses Range to be scanned can be specified in two numeric parameters.
+The first one must be greater than or equal to the second.
 Scan will be performed as follows:
 - `lancheck` - this will scan for addresse from 1-254
 - `lancheck x` - this will scan only address x
 - `lancheck x y` - this will scan addresses from x up to and inclusing y